Why should I become a member of KCHU ~ KXGA ~ KXKM Terminal Radio inc?

 Terminal Radio Inc broadcasts in AM in Valdez to better serve the maritime and vessels in Prince William Sound.
 AM transmits more efficiently over water than FM which has a limited in range.
 There are repeaters for the FM signals in Glennallen & McCarthy, these act to cover the listening area but due to the Mountainous terrain combined with low valleys reception is impacted by your surroundings.
 If you live in a dense, rural or mountainous portion of the listening area it is possible peaks or hills may block or divert your signal.

 For suggestions on boosting your FM at home this article has helpful tips on antenna selection, antenna placement and tips to reduce interference.
 Weather can impact our service to your area.
 If you normally have clear reception and have a break in service, Call us!
 At 907-835-4665 During business hours Monday through Friday and 1-800-478-5080.

-Anyone can stream KCHU Live! online, and on mobile devices, at www.kchu.org
+Anyone can stream KCHU Live! online, and on mobile devices.
+Go to kchu.org/listen

-What do I do if the radio goes off the air?
+What do I do if you go off the air?

 Call us, please!
-It’s possible you are the first to notice and you can improve response time on an outage by calling 835-5080 or 1-800-478-5080.
-After hours, there is an answering machine to record your message.
+It’s possible you are the first to notice and you can improve response time on an outage by calling 835-4665 or 1-800-478-5080.
+If there is no one at the station, please leave a message.

 Please leave these important details:

 - When you noticed the break in service

 - and any other information you might have.